TioRuben/TTGO-T-Wristband/README.md

 ![Upload Button](https://docs.platformio.org/en/latest/_images/platformio-ide-vscode-build-project.png)

-or build it with command line:
+or build and upload it with the `pio` command line:

 ```bash
 pio run --target upload
 ```

-The project will compile and upload to the wristband via WiFi.
+The project will compile and upload to the wristband via WiFi (OTA).

 ## Follow repo to get more updates